 Employees who travel for business are exposed to additional risks as they venture beyond the office.
-With more and more organisations returning to ‘normal’ travel behaviours, it is timely to remind your business travellers where the pitfalls lie and how they can ensure they stay safe while on the road.
+With more and more organizations returning to ‘normal’ travel behaviors, it is timely to remind your business travelers where the pitfalls lie and how they can ensure they stay safe while on the road.

 In the past year global travel has rebounded from its COVID torpor.
 In GBTA’s January 2024 poll of travel professionals, 84% of buyers indicated that their travel spending in 2023 surged significantly (33%) compared with 2022.
 Our analysis of travel across the International SOS client base similarly indicates a 35% increase in international travel in 2023.

-In this guide, we will outline practical steps to enhance your company's cyber security posture, to extend the protections you provide to your travelling population.
+In this guide, we will outline practical steps to enhance your company's cyber security posture, to extend the protections you provide to your traveling population.

 1. Educate and Train Employees on Cyber Hygiene

-Your workforce is your first line of defence.
+Your workforce is your first line of defense.
 Educate employees about cyber security best practices:

-- Phishing Awareness: Train employees to recognise phishing emails and suspicious links.
+- Phishing Awareness: Train employees to recognize phishing emails and suspicious links.

 - Password Hygiene: Encourage strong, unique passwords and multi-factor authentication.

-- Social Engineering: Teach employees to be cautious about sharing sensitive information and to be especially wary when travelling.
+- Social Engineering: Teach employees to be cautious about sharing sensitive information and to be especially wary when traveling.

 - Hot-spot Risks: Educate employees on the risks associated with using insecure hotspots and the associated importance of using VPNs.